sourcegraph/handbook/content/strategy-goals/strategy/use-cases/fixing-security-vulnerabilities.md

 data_source: [/data/use_cases.yml, use cases]
 ---

-# Fixing security vulnerabilities use case
+# Code security use case

 This page provides a strategic introduction to one of our [company use cases](../index.md#use-cases).
 Check that link to find the rest of the use cases and learn how we use them as part of our company strategy.